 Living and studying far from home can be challenging.
-You may need help becoming confortable with with our customs, lifestyles, academic practices, and even our food.
+You may need help becoming comfortable with our customs, lifestyles, academic practices, and even our food.
 We've created an international orientation program to help you in the transition.

-At international orientation, you'll get to know our campus and the city of Albion.
+At international orientation, you'll get to know our campus, the city of Albion, and each other.
 We will help ease your transition and introduce you to the many ways you can get involved on campus.
-We provide help with things like bank accounts, Social Security card applications, and shopping trips.
+We provide help with things like bank accounts, mobile phones, and shopping trips.

 Every Albion student has at least four advisors: student and faculty first-year mentors, an academic advisor, and a residence hall assistant.
-You'll also have international faculty and peer advisors to help make Albion feel like home.
-Further, our Counseling Services office provides all students with confidential mental health counseling.
-The Counseling Services staff can also provide referrals to community mental health agencies.
+Further, our Counseling Services office provides all students with confidential mental health counseling andreferrals to community mental health agencies.

+Health insurance enrollment is required for international students.
 Albion College's Student Health Services clinic provides every Albion student complete outpatient health care with referrals to specialists as needed.
-Visits to Student Health Services and college physicians are free; however, there may be an occasional small charge for supplies or medication.
-Full laboratory testing and X-rays are available in cooperation with Oaklawn Hospital.
-A health insurance program is required for international students to cover services not offered on campus.
+Emergency services and full laboratory testing and X-rays are available in cooperation with Oaklawn Hospital.

-Our students go everywhere—and most of them rely on our (free) College transportation.
-Campus Safety takes students to and from medical appointments or classes (if injured).
-We also take groups to local stores, shopping malls, groceries, and department stores at least once a week.
+Our students go everywhere—and most of them rely on our College transportation.
+Campus Safety takes students to and from medical appointments or classes if injured.
+The college also arranges shuttles to the movie theater, shopping malls, grocery, and department stores several times a month.
 During scheduled holidays, a shuttle service is available to and from Michigan airports for a minimal fee.